lnader/oo-api-v3/auth.md

       The server issuing access tokens to the client after successfully authenticating the resource owner and obtaining authorization.

-   **NOTE: In the proposed "default" implementation of OAuth in Kubernetes the Authorization Server and Resource Server are one of the same.**
+   ***NOTE: In the proposed "default" implementation of OAuth in Kubernetes the Authorization Server and Resource Server are one of the same.***

    **Authorization code**
+      Condensed and copied for your convenience from [OAuth2.0]: http://tools.ietf.org/html/rfc6749#section-1.3.1

       An authorization code is a credential representing the resource owner's authorization (to access its protected resources) used by the client to obtain an access token.

    **Access token**
+      Condensed and copied for your convenience from [OAuth2.0]: http://tools.ietf.org/html/rfc6749#section-1.4

       Access tokens are credentials used to access protected resources.
 An access token is a string representing an authorization issued to the client.
 The string is usually opaque to the client.
 Tokens